joshsig/joshsig.github.io/resume.md

 ---

 ## <b>About me</b>
 Energetic, enthusiastic, and inquisitive University of Manitoba Computer Science Student from Winnipeg, Manitoba, Canada!
-While Demonstrating strong analytical reasoning, with strong leadership qualities.
+While Demonstrating strong analytical reasoning with strong leadership qualities.
 I am constantly striving to further my education in a wide range of fields, such as computer science, physics, astronomy, finance, and history.

 ---
 ## <b>Technical Skills</b>